 So today I am bringing on a dear friend of mine Alyssa!

-She is a resident of Batavia too and an active member in our Facebook group!
+She is a resident of Batavia too and an active member of our Facebook group!

 ( Are you a DIYER and want to share your awesome stuff?
 Send me an email!)